 2 Corinthians 6:14-18 and Marriage

 This verse does not mean that a person married to an unbeliever is sinning by being married to him.
 This is clear from what Paul wrote in 1 Corinthians 7:12-13: "But to the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, let him not send her away.
 And a woman who has an unbelieving husband, and he consents to live with her, let her not send her husband away."
-Paul's instructions to the one unequally yoked to an unbeliever are: "Therefore, 'come out from their midst and be separate,' says the Lord" (2 Cor.
-7:17) If one is unequally yoked to an unbeliever, one must come out from that yoke and be separate; however a believer yoked to an unbeliever in marriage is to remain in that marriage if the unbeliever is content to allow the marriage to continue.
-Therefore, being married to an unbeliever is not, in itself the unequal yoke Paul writes about in 2 Corinthians 7:14.
+Paul's instructions to the one unequally yoked to an unbeliever are: "Therefore, 'come out from their midst and be separate. "' However a believer yoked to an unbeliever in marriage is to remain in that marriage if the unbeliever is content to allow the marriage to continue.
+Therefore, being married to an unbeliever is not, in itself, the unequal yoke Paul writes about in 2 Corinthians 7:14.

 However, marriage to an unbeliever can become an unequal yoke.
 This is what Paul describes in 1 Corinthians 7:15: "Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace."
 Under certain circumstances a Christian married to an unbeliever must choose not to continue in that marriage.
 This happens when the marriage is an unequal yoke.